 I don’t know about you, but I’m fascinated by the weird world of e-celebrities and Internet trainwrecks.
+Not exactly quality content.

 What can I say?
 Let’s call it a guilty pleasure.